 Driving and Parking

-Only 11th and 12th graders are allowed to drive to and from school.
-Students not driving responsibly may have the privilege of driving to and from school revoked.
+Driving to school is a privilege Students not driving responsibly may have the privilege of driving to and from school revoked.
 Students can park on the curb but cannot block the street sidewalks, driveways or other cars.
 Students are not permitted to leave their class for car purposes.
 The school is not responsible for any damage or accidents, etc., that may occur while vehicles are parked on the school property.

 Special notices are either announced during homeroom period, posted in the front entrance of the school, or notes are emailed to the parents.
 All announcements not coming from Administration need to be approved by the Principal.